 Completion of the DVM program.
 CD Program students are expected to return to the veterinary curriculum in the Spring semester of the second year of their DVM program.
-In the summer preceding their return to the DVM curriculum, students must inform Dr. Jai Sweet and registrar Paige Frey of their intentions.
+In the summer preceding their return to the DVM curriculum, students must inform College Registrar of their intentions.
+For up-to-date information about the College Registrar, refer to the internal Curriculum Website - Registrar and Curriculum Support (note: vpn required): https://students.vet.cornell.edu/curriculum/team.asp